ishanuzzal/Linked-List/README.md

 task8 : inserting a new node in 1st place of a doubly linked list.

 task9 : inserting a new node in last place of a doubly linked list.

+task10 : inserting a new node to user defined index of a doubly linked list

+task11 : deleting first node of a doubly linked list

+task12 : deleting last node of a doubly linked list